flatironinstitute/mountainlab-js/README.md

 ## Installing processor packages

 MountainLab only ships with a few system processors, found in mountainlab-js/system-packages.
 To install additional processor packages, clone package repositories into the ~/.mountainlab/packages directory (or other configured directories).
+For example, see above for instructions on installing some packages recommended to get started.

 MountainLab will recursively search in these locations to find `.mp` files with executable permissions.
 Each such file provides the spec information for a list of registered processors (see section on creating custom processor packages).

+## A note about using previous versions of MountainSort with MountainLab-js

+The previous version of MountainSort is compatible with this new implementation of MountainLab.
+That's because it has .mp files that conform to the same specification.

-To use the MountainSort processor package, either install it from source within the `~/.mountainlab/packages` directory, or install it using the Ubuntu package and then add the following line to `~/.mountainlab/mountainlab.env`:
+To use the MountainSort processor package, either install it from source within the `~/.mountainlab/packages` directory, or install it using the Ubuntu package.
+In the latter case you must add the following line to `~/.mountainlab/mountainlab.env`:
 ```
 ML_ADDITIONAL_PACKAGE_SEARCH_DIRECTORIES=/opt/mountainlab/packages
 ```